Skip to content

-When I started programming in JavaScript, just over a year ago, I found lots of great resources to get up and running, but obviously they were all focused on web development.
-It was hard to find content that was focused on how to use Node.js for SEO.
+When I started programming in JavaScript in early 2020 I found lots of great resources to get up and running, but they were all focused on traditional web development.
+It was hard to find content specifically focused on using Node.js for SEO.

 Hence, I’ve decided to put together a series of resources for anyone that wants to start their journey in Node.js for SEO and doesn’t know where to begin.
 Today, we are going to start with the very basics: How to install Node.js and setup your laptop for JavaScript SEO Automation.